-Do you want to integrate your blog with a website and at the same time want access to a wide range of templates?
+If you want to integrate your blog with a website and at the same time want access to a wide range of templates, choose Wix.com.

 You don’t want your blog to grow in the future and want to do things quickly without investing any money – go with Blogger.com.

 Both Joomla! and WordPress.org are self-hosted blogging platforms.
-The main drawback with Joomla! is that it is a resource-heavy application.
+The main drawback of Joomla! is that it is a resource-heavy application.
 Chances are that your website may run out of server resources very quickly.